eclecticlogic/pedal-tx/README.md

 # Release notes

+### 1.4.16

+- Fixed issue with CopyCommand when you have a @Transient setter without getter.

 ### 1.4.15

 - CopyCommand synthetic extractor class is created with unique names to prevent linkage error when the command is initially called in concurrent threads.